Career Development and Growth

 New Leader Program (NLP) - Designed to prepare employees at the GS 7-11 levels for management and leadership positions.
 The program objectives are to give motivated individuals the confidence and training they need to set and meet personal and professional goals, expand their network, and broaden their experience.

-• Promotion Potential Options
+Promotion Potential Options

-Positions within the DOD are designed to support the mission and the responsibilities of the specific organization as well as encourage the career growth of employees.
+Positions within the DOW are designed to support the mission and the responsibilities of the specific organization as well as encourage the career growth of employees.
 Many positions are created with promotion potential already established (commonly referred to as "career ladder").
 Beyond these types of positions, there are opportunities across the organization to compete for promotions from entry level, journeyman, leadership functions, and senior executive roles.
 With hundreds of career fields, thousands of locations, and hundreds of thousands of positions, the options to grow your career are endless.

 Here are just some of the employment programs designed to support growth for employees.